letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Regular maintenance of your fork
 --------------------------------

-If you have forked ESPEasy before (or some time ago), and want to start (new) work on the code, it is required to update your fork with the latest state of affairs of ESPEasy, to avoid surprises after submitting a PR.
+If you have forked ESPEasy before (or some time ago), and want to start (new) work on the code, it is required to update your fork with the latest state of affairs of ESPEasy, to avoid surprises, or difficulties when trying to merge, after submitting a PR.

 This expects the currently selected 'branch' to be ``mega``, as is visible in the VSCode statusbar: